cerebral/cerebral/packages/cerebral-forms/README.md

 Signals, actions and state factories to create forms

 ## Install
-This is still alpha but to test the bleeding edge
+This is still alpha but to test the bleeding edge.

 `npm install cerebral-forms@next --save`

+**NOTE**: If you need to update to a later @next release than execute above command again.

 ## API
 Cerebral forms is basically a function that creates state needed to handle validation and an action factory for validating fields.
 It is simple in nature, but handles all the complexity that comes with forms.